 - the presence of droop flaps

-- the presence of hard point under the wings (for storage)
+- the presence of pylons under the wings (for storage)

 Details will follow later.